 Accelerating forecast publication and increased adoption of proposed best practices will increase the statistical strength of future analyses to detect trends in forecast performance over increasing forecast horizons, including possible non-linear patterns.
-In particular, increased assessment and reporting of forecast skill ensures that published papers can be included in a meta-analysis of predictability; increased data publication allows reevaluation of forecasts; increased forecast archiving addresses publication biases in forecast results; increased use of null models allows researchers to analyze how the maximum length of time until a forecast performs no better than the null differs among variables; and increased uncertainty partitioning allows researchers to compare how uncertainty sources differ across scales and variables.
+In particular, increased assessment and reporting of forecast accuracy ensures that published papers can be included in a meta-analysis of predictability; increased data publication allows reevaluation of forecasts; increased forecast archiving addresses publication biases in forecast results; increased use of null models allows researchers to analyze how the maximum length of time until a forecast performs no better than the null differs among variables; and increased quantification of uncertainty allows researchers to compare how uncertainty sources differ across scales and variables.

 Literature search process: observations and limitations